-If yes, then the server treats all zones as if they are doing zone transfers across a dial-ondemand dialup link, which can be brought up by traffic originating from this server.
-This has different effects according to zone type and concentrates the zone maintenance so that it all happens in a short interval, once every heartbeat-interval and hopefully during the one call.
-It also suppresses some of the normal zone maintenance traffic.
+If yes, then the server treats all zones as if they are doing zone transfers across a dialon-demand dialup link, which can be brought up by traffic originating from this server.
+Although this setting has different effects according to zone type, it concentrates the zone maintenance so that everything happens quickly, once every heartbeat-interval, ideally during a single call.
+It also suppresses some normal zone maintenance traffic.
 The default is no.

-The dialup option may also be specified in the view and zone statements, in which case it overrides the global dialup option.
+If specified in the view and zone statements, the dialup option overrides the global dialup option.

-If the zone is a master zone, then the server will send out a NOTIFY request to all the slaves (default).
-This should trigger the zone serial number check in the slave (providing it supports NOTIFY) allowing the slave to verify the zone while the connection is active.
-The set of servers to which NOTIFY is sent can be controlled by notify and also-notify.
+If the zone is a primary zone, the server sends out a NOTIFY request to all the secondaries (default).
+This should trigger the zone serial number check in the secondary (providing it supports NOTIFY), allowing the secondary to verify the zone while the connection is active.
+The set of servers to which NOTIFY is sent can be controlled by notify and alsonotify.

-If the zone is a slave or stub zone, then the server will suppress the regular "zone up to date" (refresh) queries and only perform them when the heartbeat-interval expires in addition to sending NOTIFY requests.
+If the zone is a secondary or stub zone, the server suppresses the regular "zone up to date" (refresh) queries and only performs them when the heartbeat-interval expires, in addition to sending NOTIFY requests.

-Finer control can be achieved by using notify which only sends NOTIFY messages, notify-passive which sends NOTIFY messages and suppresses the normal refresh queries, refresh which suppresses normal refresh processing and sends refresh queries when the heartbeat-interval expires, and passive which just disables normal refresh processing.
+Finer control can be achieved by using notify, which only sends NOTIFY messages; notify-passive, which sends NOTIFY messages and suppresses the normal refresh queries; refresh, which suppresses normal refresh processing and sends refresh queries when the heartbeat-interval expires; and passive, which disables normal refresh processing.